cornzyblack/docker-blah/py_basic/README.md

 # Print me some numbers

-This is project that contains a script that prints randomly generated numbers from 0 - 100 to the screen every 5 seconds.
+This project contains a script that prints randomly generated numbers from 0 to 100 to the screen every 5 seconds.

-### Virtual environment Setup
+### Virtual Environment Setup
-First of all we need to cd into the directory
+First of all, we need to cd into the directory

 #### Change directory